jjti/personal-site/content/blog/2017-8-5-Tub-Extended-Tails/index.md

 In an attempt to quantify the degree of "extension" by the tubulin C-termini, I took the dot product of the normalized EEF vector and the vector formed between the first and last CA of the C-termini.
 The results of this heuristic are below.
-Again, nothing seems noticably different until the field exceeds 20kV/cm, afterwhich there is a noticable increase in the degree of extension in the direction of the field.
+Again, nothing seems noticeably different until the field exceeds 20kV/cm, after which there is a noticeable increase in the degree of extension in the direction of the field.

 ##### ![Tail extension compared](3.png "Tail extension dot-product") Tail extension dot product

 Finally, one observation that has informed a future simulation, is the change in bend angle of the free-floating dimer.
-While most the runs saw the tubulin floating around 6 degrees, in keeping with the results observed by a PMF experiment by [Peng, 2014](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003464), the dimer exposed to 200kV/cm was noticably more linear, with a bend angle less than 4 degrees.
+While most the runs saw the tubulin floating around 6 degrees, in keeping with the results observed by a PMF experiment by [Peng, 2014](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003464), the dimer exposed to 200kV/cm was more linear, with a bend angle less than 4 degrees.
 When I have time I'll follow up on this.

 ##### ![Intra-dimer bend angle](4.png "Tubulin bend angle") The bend angle, measured between centers of H7 alpha helicies as described in [Peng, 2014](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003464)

 ### Conclusion
-It is not suprising that EEFs can keep the tails extended since they are very negatively charged (each with, at most, -9 unit charges).
+It is not surprising that EEFs can keep the tails extended since they are very negatively charged (each with, at most, -9 unit charges).
 Their ultimate charge is determined by post-translational modifications, like [polyglutamylation and polyglycylation](http://www.sciencedirect.com/science/article/pii/S0960982214003248).
 An extension of this simulation, pun intended, would be to increase the padding and salinity